 7. Frazee RC, Abernathy SW, Jupiter DC, et al. Are commercial negative pressure systems worth the cost in open abdomen management?
 J Am Coll Surg.
 2013; 216:730-733.

 8. Atema JJ, Gans SL, Boermeester MA.
 Systematic review and meta-analysis of the open abdomen and temporary abdominal closure techniques in non-trauma patients.
 World Journal of Surgery.
 2015 April; 39(4):912-925.

 9. Kirkpatrick AW, Roberts DJ, Faris PD, et al. Active negative pressure therapy after abbreviated laparotomy: the intraperitoneal vacuum randomized controlled trial.
 J Annals of Surg.
 2015 July; 262(1):38-46.

 10. Safcsak K, Cheatham ML.
 ABTHERA Open Abdomen Negative Pressure System versus Barker’s Vacuum Pack Technique: analysis of resource utilization.
 (Presented at the Fifth World Congress on the Abdominal Compartment Syndrome, August 10-13, 2011, Orlando, FL) [abstract] Safcsak K, Cheatham ML.
 Am Surg 2011;77:S106

 You are now leaving the acelity.com web site.
 Links to other sites are provided as a convenience to users.
 These sites are not affiliated with Acelity, and Acelity accepts no responsibility for their content.

-The information on this site is intended for healthcare professionals.
+The information in the “Products” and “Healthcare Professionals” sections of this website is intended for healthcare professionals.
 Patients should consult with their healthcare professional providers regarding their specific medical conditions and treatments as well as the information provided on this site, including the risks and benefits of certain products and services that may be discussed on this site.